ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 - A fair dice is dropped from ... at an orientation and angular momentum of ..., position cubes such that it always lands on a 6.
 - Using pipes and offest crosses only, create a shape that supports a ragdoll in this pose.
-- Here is x renders of a scene of a ragdoll lying on the ground.
-Calculate his trajectory.
 - Here is a 3D mesh of a socket, design a connector that plugs into it.
 - Partition a standford bunny into two peices, both that can be 3D printed, and when assembled, click together with a snap with no visible seam.